Period: Early Bronze Age

 Dimensions: H. 4 5/8 x W. 3 1/8 in.
 (11.7 x 7.9 cm)

 Credit Line: Purchase, Joseph Pulitzer Bequest, 1948

 Accession Number: 48.180

-After the collapse of the Akkadian empire and a brief period of decentralized rule, a dynasty ruling from the southern Mesopotamian city of Ur took over a large part of Mesopotamia, including areas in the Zagros Mountains of Iran, and ruled for about one hundred years (21002000 B.C.).
+After the collapse of the Akkadian Empire and a brief period of decentralized rule, a dynasty ruling from the southern Mesopotamian city of Ur took over a large area of Mesopotamia, including areas in the Zagros Mountains of Iran, and ruled for about one hundred years (2100–2000 B.C.).
 During this period, a number of minor rulers maintained their independence at the margins of the empire.
 Among them were the kingdoms of Urkish and Nawar in northern Mesopotamia, a Hurrian-speaking area.

-This bronze foundation peg in the form of a snarling lion almost certainly comes from the city of Urkish, modern Tell Mozan.
-On a very similar piece now in the Louvre, the lion holds under its paws a white stone tablet with an inscription naming the temple of the god Nergal.
-Pegs of this form were placed in ritual foundation deposits under temple walls as an offering to the god.
-Their appearance in northern Mesopotamia represents the adoption of a cult practice from the south.
+Based on its inscription, this bronze foundation peg in the form of a snarling lion almost certainly comes from the city of Urkish, modern Tell Mozan.
+On a very similar piece now in the Louvre, the lion holds under its paws a white stone tablet with an inscription that names the temple of the god Nergal.
+Pegs of this and other forms were placed in foundation deposits under temple walls as a dedication to the god.
+Their appearance in northern Mesopotamia represents the adoption of a practice from the south.